 - Plan, implement, manage and adapt instructional methods and curricular models that maximize student learning of both content and language.

-- Create a learning environment that maximizes and motivates students' learning based on knowledge of interests, abilities and prior experiences and by constructing lessons that build on their background.
+- Create a learning environment that maximizes and motivates students’ learning based on knowledge of students’ interests, abilities and prior experiences and by constructing lessons that build on their background.

-- Demonstrate and use the knowledge of the major concepts, principles and research on the psychological, sociological, linguistic, historical and cultural foundations of literacy education.
+- Demonstrate and use the knowledge of the major concepts, principles and research on the psychological, sociological, linguistic, historical and cultural foundations of literacy education and ESL/Bilingual Education.

-Courses are offered at NIU campuses in DeKalb, Naperville and Rockford; Waubonsee Community College in Sugar Grove; and various school districts.
+Courses are offered at NIU campuses in DeKalb and Naperville and various school districts.
 Courses are delivered in face-to-face, hybrid and online formats.